saas-js/saas-js/packages/drizzle-crud/README.md

 - [ ] Support all Drizzle dialects (currently only PG)
 - [ ] Expose utilities for filters and pagination
 - [ ] Define custom operations
+- [ ] Automatic re-ordering on insert or update (fractional/shift sorting)
 - [x] Standard schema support

 - More ideas?